 The Avochato for Salesforce Quickstart Guide is a great place to get setup with the basics, but sometimes a detailed, technical outline is the only way to go.
 See some of the more intricate setup topics below.

-When you first install Avochato for Salesforce, you enter a seven day trial to test out Avo4SF, to configure and see how Avochato messaging can exist within your specific Salesforce setup.
+When you first install Avochato for Salesforce, you enter a 14-day trial to test out Avo4SF, to configure and see how Avochato messaging can exist within your specific Salesforce setup.

 To get setup, simply go to the Avochato Setup tab to check your current settings and make adjustments as needed.
 The default install settings should enable the Avochato component for your users right away, but additional steps can be taken in the setup tab to enable Process Builder and List View Broadcasting features.

 After the 14-day trial is over, the data sync will stop and you’ll no longer be able to see the Avochato components within Salesforce.
 Go to the Avochato for Salesforce AppExchange listing to purchase your Avo4SF seats, or reach out to Avochato with a valid reason to extend your trial.